ksylvan/AnsibleLaptop/README.md

 ## Quick Start
 * Install the latest version of Fedora Workstation [from here](https://getfedora.org/en/workstation/download/)
+* During the installation:
+  * Set your root password.
+  * Create an `ansible` user account
+  * Assign it a user and group ID of 10000 (click on `Advanced...` )
-* When installing, create an ansible user account and assign it as an administrator (so the ansible user can `sudo` to elevate permissions)
+  * Make it an administrator (so the ansible user can `sudo` to elevate permissions).
-* Log in as the `ansible` user and run this command:
+* Once the installation completes, log in as the `ansible` user and run this command:

       curl -fsSL https://github.com/ksylvan/AnsibleLaptop/raw/master/bootstrap | sh

-* The above will clone this repository on the laptop.
-Follow the instructions that the script prints on the screen to proceed.
+* Follow the instructions that the script prints on the screen to proceed.